169306 Negotiating change: Simulating an international conference for sustainable development (in Eng.)

-Each year, the course focuses on a global ‘hot topic’ in sustainable development - in 2018, we will work on RURAL EMPLOYMENT & ENVIRONMENTAL MIGRATION.
+Each year, the course focuses on a global ‘hot topic’ in sustainable development.
 The final outcome of the course is a resolution, negotiated and accepted in a 2-days conference at the UN headquarters Vienna.

 Doing self-organized research, you relate the topic (environmental migration) to the socio-economic and agro-ecological background of a specific region (e.g. Haiti).
 Representing a region (e.g. Small Island States) and its interests, you have to develop suggestions for solutions to address the challenge.
 You will be supported by the trainers, and external experts from ministries, the UN, the International Organization for Migration, NGOs, etc.

 Negotiating with other regional representatives (e.g. Russia), you experience the complexity of communication and nego tiation in a “realistic” situation.